 Are you using an appropriate stop loss for your strategy.
 (Don’t assume that the people who taught you the strategy will answer this question as well as you can answer it for yourself.)
 Go back over your winning trades and measure how far price went against you after you entered the trade.
 Enter this in the parameter called STOP NEEDED.
 Also enter the value you actually used in STOP USED.
 Now go to the Analysis page of the Trade Log and set up a new analysis preset report.
 You can do a sort by clicking on the top header row.
 Look for the greatest value of stop needed and see if you can trim your stop.[We recently did a test run over 2 years on a strategy we use.
 It called for a stop that varied from 30-180 pips, depending on circumstances.
 In our Trade Log though, we did this and found that no winning trade needed more than an 85 pip stop.
 By reducing the stop loss to 85 max, we could then use a larger position size on those trades, and thus see greater profit. ]

-If you have variable stop sizes (perhaps based on technicals), you can create a new custom parameter STOP SIZE USED, and set it up as an option parameter.
+If you have variable stop sizes (perhaps based on technicals), do you know how well each is performing?
+You can create a new custom parameter STOP SIZE USED, and set it up as an option parameter.
 Then create 10 pip brackets each as an option: 10-19, 20-29, 30-29, 40-49, etc. and sort each trade into its correct option.
 Then you can see a table within the summary page for the wins and losses within each bracket.
 [On the test run we mention above, we did this and then quickly saw that if we needed more than a 150 pip stop, we had less than a 50% chance of the trade working.
 This would be hard to detect without the help of the Log].

 Set up a parameter for WEEK OF THE MONTH (using options like 1st, 2nd, 3rd or 4th, last).
 Even an approximate classification can reveal very interesting information.
 There are some strategies we personally use that the Trade Log revealed to us were very much more profitable in the first week of the month and very much less profitable in the last week of the month.
 See if your strategy is subject to fluctuations like this.